 If you wear uncomfortable, itchy fabrics for prolonged time periods, you are bound to get redness and rashes around your intimate regions.
 Those parts are the most sensitive areas of our bodies and react the fastest if they come in contact with synthetic materials or materials that do not absorb moisture very well.

 There are some very common infections that make the vagina inflamed and irritated.
 Some of them are vaginitis, bacterial vaginosis (abnormal growth of the bacteria present in the vagina), candidiasis (yeast infection), chlamydia (a type of sexually transmitted disease), and trichomoniasis (causes green or yellow vaginal discharge).
-Intimate rashes can also be a symptom of Molluscum contagiosum, a parasitical infection.
+Intimate rashes can also be a symptom of Molluscum contagious, a parasitical infection.
 Untreated infections can cause serious damage to the sensitive parts of your body.
 So, you need to be alert and aware

 Contact dermatitis, genital psoriasis, lichen planus and lichen sclerosis are different types of allergies and disorders which can lead to the growth of rashes on your intimate regions.
 Although they are treatable, they can lead to serious complications if you do not seek a doctor’s help at the right time.
 Therefore, it is very important to know the nature and cause of your rash to find out if it is formed because of any infection, disorder, or allergy.
 The sooner you get medical attention, the better.